 Can a business be ring fenced?

 She laughs.
-She tells me her assets comprise trick cards and table clothes, magic chains and manacles, and, of course, three rabbits and a rather malodorous hat.
-They really have no value at all.
-And as for income, there isn’t any.
-She does it all for charity.
+She tells me her assets comprise trick cards and a white rabbit.
+As for income: she does it all for charity.
 My friend and her husband live off their wages from their respective jobs.
-He works in a shop.
-She works in an office.

 How about transferring assets to someone else?